rob-luke/AuditoryStimuli.jl/paper.md

 such as block design experiments or alternative forced choice procedures;
 users are directed to existing tools such as [@pychoacoustics] for this purpose.
 Instead this package fills the need for a frame-based real-time signal processing framework.
-`AuditoryStimuli.jl`  provides tools to generate real-time audio signals that can be dynamically adapted to the users responses or state.
+`AuditoryStimuli.jl`  provides tools to generate real-time audio signals that can be dynamically adapted to the participant's responses or state.
 I.e., the stimulus properties may change continuously and dynamically on a scale of milliseconds, rather than in pre-generated signals on the scale of seconds.

 Real-time audio stimulus generation is also required for brain computer interface applications.